hchiam/learning-godot/README.md

 func _ready():
   print('Hello World!')

-# Called every frame. 'delta' is the elapsed time since the previous frame.
+# Called every frame. 'delta' is the elapsedf time since the previous frame.
 func _process(delta): # use _physics_process for more consistent/smoother physics timing
   var change = angular_speed * delta
   rotation += change # rotation is a built-in property of Sprite2D